cloudflare/cloudflare-docs/content/fundamentals/notifications/notification-available.md

 **Other options / filters**

-Customers can choose the **Product** and the threshold that fires the notification.
+Customers can choose the **Product** they want to be notified about and the threshold that fires the notification.
+Thresholds depend on the product chosen.
 For example:

 - **Argo Smart Routing**: has **Notify when total bytes of traffic exceeds** as threshold.
 - **Load Balancing**: has **Notify when total number of DNS Queries exceeds** as threshold.